mariodim/HASFC/README.md

 ## The Algorithm

 HASFC relies on a designed-from-scratch algorithm (named HASFCBuilder) which is equipped with: i) an availability model builder aimed to construct probabilistic models of the SFC nodes in terms of failure/repair actions; ii) a chaining and selection module to compose the possible redundant SFCs, and extract the best candidates thereof.
-Take a look to our Python code available here: XXX

 ## Running the Tests

 Testing the functionalities of HASFC and HASFCBuilder is quite easy.
-A simple REST client (e.g. Insomnia) can be freely downloaded to test the whole environment.
+A simple REST client (e.g. Postman or Insomnia) can be freely downloaded to test the whole environment.